Abdul Rashid Godil: Political career

 In 1991, he was elected as a member of the All Pakistan Memon Federation and later, was elected as its president.

 He began his political career in 2005 and became a union council Nazim the same year.

-He was elected to the National Assembly of Pakistan from NA-252 (Karachi) on ticket of Muttahida Qaumi Movement in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from NA-252 (Karachi) on ticket of Muttahida Qaumi Movement in the 2008 Pakistani general election.

-He was re-elected to the National Assembly of Pakistan from NA-252 (Karachi) on ticket of Muttahida Qaumi Movement in 2013 Pakistani general election.
+He was re-elected to the National Assembly of Pakistan from NA-252 (Karachi) on ticket of Muttahida Qaumi Movement in the 2013 Pakistani general election.

 In June 2018, he quit MQM and joined PTI.